Assumption of the Virgin (Palma Vecchio)

 The Assumption of the Virgin is an oil on panel painting by Palma Vecchio, created c.
 1513, now in the Gallerie dell'Accademia in Venice.

 It shows an episode recounted in the apocryphal gospels - the Virgin Mary rising to heaven carried by angels.
-In this case the legend of the Girdle of Thomas is included, with Mary about to drop the belt of her dress down to Thomas the Apostle.
+In this case the legend of the Girdle of Thomas is included, with Mary about to drop the belt of her dress down on Thomas the Apostle.

 History and description

 The large painting is perhaps the first Vecchio produced in Venice.
 It was probably commissioned in 1513 and it appears the artist received a fee of 50 ducats from the Scuola di Santa Maria Maggiore's syndics, showing that he was already highly regarded on Venetian territory despite his youth.
-Giorgio Vasari and Roberto Ridolfi also mention a painting of Madonna in the Air by Vecchio, then in the Church of San Moisè.
+Giorgio Vasari and Roberto Ridolfi also mention a painting of the Madonna in the Air by Vecchio, then in the Church of San Moisè.

-In 1808 the painting and the other works of the Scuola della Carità were confiscated by the Napoleonic authorities in Italy, entering the Gallerie dell'Accademia four years later.
+In 1808 the painting and the other works of the Scuola della Carità were confiscated by the Napoleonic authorities in Italy, entered the Gallerie dell'Accademia four years later.
 A restoration in 1967 confirmed its attribution as an early Vecchio.